Receive webhooks and trigger actions based on them.

 IP Filter

-Specific IPv4 and IPv6 addresses and/or ranges ranges can be allowed or denied.
+Specific IPv4 and IPv6 addresses and/or ranges can be allowed or denied.
 The ip_filter is optional and has to contain either an allow or a deny field which contains a sequence of IPv4 or IPv6 addresses or CIDR network ranges.
 Note that IPv6 addresses have to be quoted due to the colons.

 ip_filter: